Profile

 I was going to ride this wave all the way to the podium in Sochi.
 In the first event of the post-Olympic season, which was the Japan Open, I won the men’s [free skate] event and beat out Evgeni Plushenko and Daisuke Takahashi.
 The next four years were mine and if anyone had anything to say about it, it was me.
 It was the first time I felt like I was a favorite to medal at my competitions.
 It was a completely different pressure and I felt like it was a responsibility to not let anyone down.
 I felt like if the results weren’t what I thought people expected of me, I had failed.
 When I would make a mistake in a competition, I would go home and wonder what was wrong with me.
 I felt like I wasn’t the same skater people were talking about before.
 I had so many doubts that I was dealing with and I felt embarrassed to talk about them to anyone.

-and be headed to my first Olympic Games.
+The next few years were up and down for me but by the time the 2013-14 Olympic season had come around, it seemed like everything was coming together.
+During the Grand Prix season that year, I landed my first quads in competition: a quad Lutz at Skate America and a quad toe at NHK Trophy.
+Everything in my training was going well.
+But, my coach, Rafael Arutyunyan, could tell that in the two weeks heading into the U.S. Championships that year I was already starting to tighten up.
+That upcoming championships was going to be a life-changing event for me.
+I was going to go there, skate two perfect programs, win the title, and be headed to my first Olympic Games.
 I was putting so much stress to be perfect at Nationals.
 I held on so tightly onto wanting that competition to go perfectly that, while I was skating, I could figuratively and literally feel it slip right between my fingers.
 The U.S. Championships in 2014 was the worst competitive experience of my life.
 I felt that I had worked my entire life for the opportunity to qualify for the Olympics and here I was.
 Four years after I had vowed that I would be on the team, I wasn’t going and was embarrassed about my performances.
 I remember turning to Rafael in the kiss and cry after my long program and knowing I blew it.
 I cried the next three days straight.
 The most important competition of my life had just happened and I was now watching so many of my friends getting ready to go to the Olympics and the realization hit me; I wasn’t going with them.

 All I had ever wanted was to be an Olympian, and because I wasn’t going, I felt like a failure.
 I felt like all the long hours my mom had driven me in the car were for nothing.
 I felt like all the hours on the ice were for nothing.
 I felt like all the sacrifices my family, friends, and coaches had made were all in vain.
 At this point, I was done.
 I wanted nothing to do with skating anymore.
 But the funny thing was, the more I tried to push skating away, the more I realized it became my therapy.